bensadeh/circumflex/README.md

 ## Overview

 `circumflex` is Hacker News on the command line.
-It lets you browse submissions by category and read comments.
+It lets you browse stories by category and read comments.
 `circumflex` is customizable, supports Vim-keybindings and respects your terminal's native color scheme.

 <p align="center">